MyOwnSurgery/orequests/README.md

 # ORequests
-## A more object-oriented approach to HTTP requests
+## A more object-oriented approach to HTTP requests.
+Following Elegant Objects ideas [link to author`s website](https://www.yegor256.com/)

 ## Examples:
 ### 1) Send a request